napari/docs/docs/plugins/testing_workshop_docs/Article-4-test-coverage.md

 `└── tox.ini`

-If we drag the `index.html` file from the list of files in the left panel (to the left of line 32) into a browser, it opens the coverage report.
+If we open the `index.html` file from the list of files in the left panel (to the left of line 32) in a browser, we can see the coverage report.

 ![htmlcov directory](../../images/Test_Coverage_htmlcov_directory.png)